bibobanna/React-Code-Tester/README.md

 # CodeTester

 CodeTester is a web application designed to run code snippets securely in isolated Docker containers.
-It supports multiple programming languages and provides real-time feedback on code execution.
+It supports multiple programming languages and shows the output.
+I have implemented a json for unit tests but haven't had time to implement importing variables and code file skeletons.
+Excited to see where this goes!

 ## Features